Posh Compliance Posh Compliance

 Reforming the police system, the committee recommended establishing State Security Commissions, a Police Establishment Board, and ensuring minimum tenures for high-ranking police officials.

-Reforms in Management of Cases:
+Reforms in the Management of Cases:

 The committee proposed the creation of a Rape Crisis Cell, widespread use of CCTVs in police stations, online filing of FIRs, and enhanced police training for handling sexual offenses.